remidinishanth/distributed_systems/README.md

 In this way, objects are often built, or composed, from other objects: This is composition.

+Just as with inheritance, composition provides a mechanism for building objects.

 ### UML diagrams notation

 When creating a diagram using the Unified Modeling Language (UML), there are two views that